prachet283/ML-Project-20-Multiple-Disease-Prediction-System-WebApp/README.md

 To run this project locally, please follow these steps:
 1. Clone the repository
 2. Navigate to the project directory
-3. nstall the required dependencies
+3. Install the required dependencies

 # Usage